-Apply this tensile force, F, for 1 hour, with the emitter vertical and apply the pull-out force by means of a weight or by the apparatus described in IS 13479.
+Apply this tensile force, F for 1 hour with the emitter vertical and apply the pull-out force by means of a weight or by the apparatus described in IS 13479.

-The emitters shall withstand the tensile force, F, without the pipes pulling out.
+The emitters shall withstand the tensile force, F without the pipes pulling out.

 7.4.2 On-Line Emitters

-Gradually apply a pulling force of 40 N on the emitter perpendicular to the pipe, for 1 hour (see Fig. 1).
+Gradually apply a pulling force of 40 N on the emitter perpendicular to the pipe for 1 hour (see Fig. 1).
 The emitter shall withstand the pulling force without pulling out the pipe wall.

-All dimension, in millimetres
+All dimension in millimetres.

 Fig. 1 On-Line Emitter Pull-Out Test